 From the discussion: The name of the SBT transform size flag may be misleading.
 Its purpose is rather restricting usage of SBT for CU >32

 In a follow-up discussion (in context of defining a similar flag for ISP as per JVET-P0699) it was suggested to better remove the sps_sbt_max_size_64_flag, as the encoder benefit can also be achieved in a non-normative way.
-Somebody should generate results for classes C and D to investigate the benefit of that flag.
-Revisit.
+Somebody should generate results for classes C and D to investigate the benefit of that flag. see under JVET-P0983